-The European Union aims to ensure that people in the European Union live in an area of freedom, security and justice, without internal frontiers.
-Europeans need to feel confident that, wherever they move within Europe, their freedom and their security are well protected, in full compliance with the Union's values, including the rule of law and fundamental rights.
+The European Union aims to be an area of freedom, security and justice, without internal frontiers.
+Europeans need to feel confident that, wherever they move within EU, their freedom and their security are well protected, in full compliance with the Union's values, including the rule of law and fundamental rights.

 One of main threats to those aims is terrorism, a menace that does not recognise borders and may affect states and peoples irrespective of their geographical location.
 Individuals and groups who believe that they can advance their political aims by using terror challenge the democratic values of our societies and put in jeopardy the rights and freedoms of our citizens, especially by indiscriminately targeting people.
 Acts of terrorism are criminal and unjustifiable, and must be treated as such under all circumstances.

 The European Union is an area of increasing openness and interdependence, in which the internal and external aspects of security are linked intrinsically.
-This may be abused by terrorists to pursue their objectives which is why concerted and collective EU level action is indispensable.
-Therefore, the EU has developed a holistic counter-terrorism response – the EU Counter-Terrorism Strategy (PDF).
+This may be abused by terrorists to pursue their objectives, which is why concerted and collective EU level action is indispensable.
+Therefore, the EU has developed in 2005 a holistic counter-terrorism response – the EU Counter-Terrorism Strategy.

-Adopted by the European Council in 2005, this strategy commits the Union to combating terrorism globally, while respecting human rights and allowing its citizens to live in an area of freedom, security and justice.
-It is built around four strands:
+This strategy committed the Union to combating terrorism globally, while respecting human rights and allowing its citizens to live in an area of freedom, security and justice.
+It contains four strands:

 A further important development, building on the actions undertaken under the previous internal security strategy and thus ensuring consistent and continued action, was the adoption of the European Agenda on Security (PDF) on 28 April 2015.
 Based on its objectives, the Commission adopted since then several measures to deny terrorists as much as possible the means to carry out attacks, and strengthening the defences and building resilience against the terrorist threat.

-The principal actions aim to define and criminalise terrorist offences, prevent radicalisation and the spreading of terrorist propaganda, and to cut terrorists’ access to the means to perpetrate attacks such as finance, firearms, explosives, etc.
+The principal actions aim to define and criminalise terrorist offences, prevent radicalisation and the spreading of terrorist propaganda and to cut terrorists’ access to the means to perpetrate attacks (funds, firearms, explosives, etc.)

 On 15 March 2017, the EU adopted the Directive on combating terrorism.
 The Directive reinforces the legal framework so that it covers more comprehensively conduct related to terrorism.
 All Member States have to ensure that they criminalise conduct such as training and travelling for terrorism, as well as terrorist financing.
 These harmonised definitions of terrorist offences serve as a benchmark for cooperation and information exchange between national authorities.
 The victims of terrorism should receive access to professional, specialist support services, immediately after an attack and for as long as necessary.
 Member States should have in place mechanisms to provide for efficient emergency response, including access to reliable information, thereby avoiding any additional suffering for victims of terrorism and their families.
 The deadline for incorporating the rules into national law was 8 September 2018.